Skip to content

 "initialCommand": "htop",

-"color": "#4ade80"
+"color": "#4ade80",

 }

 All fields are optional.
 If initialCommand is provided, it will be sent to the shell after startup.
 If color is omitted, a color is assigned automatically from a built-in palette.
+The optional cols and rows fields set the initial terminal size (defaults to 120×30 if omitted).

 The shell field is validated against the list of detected shells (see GET /api/shells).
 The cwd field must be an absolute path to an existing directory.